 Yes, digital transformation can be stressful for employees and management alike.
 It can also present a number of advantages that increase end-user satisfaction, which is part of the reason so many organizations pursue it in the first place.

 One of the biggest payoffs is that teams will no longer be relying on seemingly endless, manual, tedious processes.
-Whether it’s escaping the drain of chains of status meetings, tracking and updating versioned documents or getting a better handle on the development process itself, teams unbound from manual processes of the past can use that new time and energy to pursue more productive and innovative endeavors.
+Whether it’s escaping the drain of chains of status meetings or tracking and updating versioned documents, teams unbound from manual processes of the past can use that new time and energy to pursue more productive and innovative endeavors.

 Better recruiting efforts